scnr/book/src/how-to/optimize-scans.md

-# Optimize for faster scans
+# Optimize scans

-Left to its own devices, SCNR will try to optimize itself to match any given circumstance, but there are limitations to what it can do.
+Left to its own devices, SCNR will try to optimize itself to match any given circumstance, but there are limitations to what it can do automatically.

 If a scan is taking too long, chances are that there are ways to make it go much faster by taking a couple of minutes to configure the system to closer match your needs.

+In addition to performance, the following options also affect resource usage so you can experiment with them to better match your available resources as well.

 1. [Only enable security checks that concern you](#only-enable-security-checks-that-concern-you)
 2. [Tailor the audit process to the platforms of the web application](#tailor-the-audit-process-to-the-platforms-of-the-web-application)